 The average road-based bicycle tourist usually cycles at a rate of approximately 10 miles (16 km) per hour and covers, on average, approximately 40-100 miles (64-160 km) per day.
-Whereas most bikepackers, who are traveling on dirt or gravel roads and single-track trails are usually cycling at a speed closer to 8 miles (13 km) per hour and covering a distance of only 25-75 miles (40-120 km) per hour.
+Whereas most bikepackers, who are traveling on dirt or gravel roads and single-track trails are usually cycling at a speed closer to 8 miles (13 km) per hour and covering a distance of 25-75 miles (40-120 km) per day.

 Camping Equipment & Techniques

 When you go bikepacking, every effort should be made to make your bicycle as compact and as lightweight as possible.
 However, the camping equipment you need to conduct an overnight bikepacking trip in the wild means that you are going to be required to carry some rather large items with you on your bicycle.

 Bikepackers, therefore, tend to adopt one of the following camping techniques on their cycling trips: